 How to remove tartar from the back of teeth

 It’s a little bit more tricky to remove tartar buildup from the back of teeth at home, because you can’t see this area while cleaning your teeth.
-The oral care kit mentioned does have a mirror, so you can determine where the worst buildup is located, and see if you are making progress.
+The oral care kit mentioned above comes with a mirror, so you can determine where the worst buildup is located, and see if you are making progress.
 There are also electronic tartar removers on the market for home use, which might make this task easier, but we don’t have experience with them.

 How to floss